-Rakuten (formerly Ebates Canada) is by far one of the most lucrative cash back rewards websites that we’ve been involved with.
+Rakuten (formerly Ebates Canada) is one of the most lucrative cashback rewards websites we’ve been involved with.

-Sign up with Rakuten Canada and receive money back when you shop!
+Sign up with Rakuten Canada and receive your money back when you shop!

 You can find loads more Cash Back rewards programs in Canada that offer cash or gift cards for free when you shop online.

 Sign up for the Paymi App FREE, use the code CanadianBudgetBinder, and start earning Cash back when shopping at participating Canadian Retailers.

 By joining Great Canadian Rebates as we did, you can enjoy all of the best savings rebates in Canada.

 Product Reviews/Focus Groups

 There are always companies looking for consumers to review their products.

 Mrs. CBB was paid $225 for one hour to do a grocery store review for a local marketing company.